Ahsome/NIMA-Notes/Med Notes/Diseases/Endrocrinology/Diabetes Mellitus.md

 	3. No proven CVD help
 4. DPP4
 	1. Linagiptan
-		1. Safe at any eGFR
+		1. **Safe at any eGFR**
 	2. Saxsagiptane
 		1. Causes HF
 5. Acarbose
-	1. Helps reduce absorption of fluid, you poo it out
+	1. Helps reduce absorption of fluid, you poo the glucose out
 6. [[Glitazones]]:
 	1. Rozaglitazone
 	2. Piglitazone